kanaya/Pineapple_II/doc/hardware.md

 The GeekPort II uses Hirose's HR-10A connector.

-If Detector is open (not connected to anything electrically), Pineapple II assumes that the sensor works in **current mode.** In this mode a _pull-down_ resistor attached to Analog Input is activated, and thus even if Analog Input is open, it means zero input.
-The front indicator (LED) blinks when Pinepple II sends MIDI Note On signal.
+If Detector is open (not connected to anything electrically), Pineapple II assumes that the sensor works in **resistance mode.** In this mode a _pull-down_ resistor attached to Analog Input is activated, and thus even if Analog Input is open, it means zero input.

-If Detector is connected to GND, Pineapple II assumes that the sensor works in **voltage mode.** The front indicator (LED) blinks when Pineapple II sends MIDI Note On signal.
+If Detector is connected to GND, Pineapple II assumes that the sensor works in **voltage mode.**

 If Detector is connected to GND via 4.7[kOhm] resistance, Pineapple II deactivate Analog In and activate I2C connection instead (**digital mode**).
 Resistance other than 4.7[kOhm] is reserved for future use.
 E.g. 1[kOhm] resistance is resereved for 3.3V I2C connection.